ibm-cloud-docs/blockchain-sw-251/howto/console-upgrade-ocp.md

 ibp-operator-b9446759-6tmls   1/1       Running             0          1m
 ibpconsole-57ff4bcbb7-79dhn   0/4       Init:ErrImagePull   0          1m
 ```
 This can happen if you have changed your regsitry URL between deployments.
-Run the following command to download the deployment spec of the console:
+Run the following command to download the CR spec of the console:
 ```
 kubectl get ibpconsole ibpconsole -o yaml > console.yaml
 ```